jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 Now comes the fun part: the exam.
 Is it intimidating?
 Yes.
 Is it impossible?
 Absolutely not.
 How you conquer the OSCP weighs heavily on your preparation and how well you did your preparation.
 This much is obvious, but what what may not be as obvious is your mindset going into the exam.
 Be as confident in your skillset, lab preparation, methodology, and note-taking abilities as you possibly can.

-> *"Every battle is won or lost before it is ever fought. - Sun Tzu"*
+> *"Every battle is won or lost before it is ever fought." - Sun Tzu*

 #### Exam Tips:
 **Before the Exam**
+- Take a snapshot.
+Prevent running into issues by ensuring you have a clean snapshot of a known-good working VM.
 - If you're not already subscribed, subscribe to Hack The Box so you have access to the retired machines.
 After this, make sure you add every machine you can from TJ Null's [OSCP-like machines](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 Don't be afraid if you have to read walkthroughs or watch video walkthroughs on some of the machines.
 Think of this whole process as the journey instead of just getting the certification.
   - "Practice" the exam.
 Grab 4 random machines from the list at a time, give yourself 24 hours to try and hack into them, and practice writing a report on them.
 Seems like overkill, but it will *really* help you during exam time since you've done it several times already.
 - As a sort of follow-up to the last point, watch *every* video from ippsec's [OSCP Prep](youtube.com/watch?v=2DqdPcbYcy8&list=PLidcsTyj9JXK-fnabFLVEvHinQ14Jy5tf) playlist.